DeFiFoFum/truffle-typescript-template/README.md

 `yarn migrate:testnet [--reset]`
 `yarn verify:testnet`

-_* new contracts that are added must be added to the verification script in package.json by adding `&&` to the end with the new contract verification._
+_* new contracts that are created must be added to the verification script in package.json by adding `&&` to the end with the new contract verification._

 ## Lint